hoangnm/react-native-week-view/webdocs/docs/guides/locales.md

 ---
 sidebar_position: 100
-sidebar_label: Locale
+sidebar_label: Localization
 description: Customize to any language
 ---

 # Locales customization

-There's a `addLocale` function to add customized locale for the component.
+Use the [`addLocale`](../full-api/misc#addlocale) function to add customized locale for the component.
 The component depends on `momentjs`, you can refer to https://momentjs.com/docs/#/customization/ for more information.

 Example:
 ```js